 Here’s the Blueprint for Better-Tasting Veggies

-Bad Hunter’s chef shares the secrets to better-tasting veggies
+Bad Hunter’s chef shares his deepest secrets

 It’s early in the afternoon at Bad Hunter, a lovely new restaurant in Chicago’s West Loop.

 It’s green in here, and gorgeously so.
 Sunlight pours in through a wall of south-facing windows, and plants sprawl about the middle table that partitions the dining room.
 Succulents line the back bar.
 It is unmistakably alive, as far as rooms go.

 I’m with Chef Dan Snowden, who is pontificating on the art of cooking veggies.

 His menu, almost entirely devoted to vegetables, is a risky one for a city like ours.
 While “vegetable-forward” menus thrive in L.A. and San Francisco, here, the question remains: What kind of Chicagoan would spend their bread on vegetables when they could have beef?